liberland/Constitution/Liberland-constitution.md

 * **§III.15.** No person shall be prevented from challenging an administrative decision given in his or her respect via the procedure of judicial review.
 * **§III.16.** No person shall be tried for disobedience against an unlawful action of any agent of the Public Administration and/or against unconstitutional law.
 * **§III.17.** No person shall be deprived of his or her citizenship otherwise than by a court of law.
+* **§III.18.** No person shall be put into custody or tried before they are informed of their rights.

 ## Political Institutions